What is a deep vein thrombosis?

-If your DVT developed into a pulmonary embolism, you will likely be taking anticoagulants following your treatment.
+If your DVT develops into a pulmonary embolism, you will likely be taking anticoagulants following your treatment.
 It’s a good idea to seek the advice of your doctor if you’re planning on flying anytime soon, but the actions you can take to avoid future pulmonary embolisms are to continue to take any prescribed anticoagulant medication, wear compression stockings, exercise regularly and drink plenty of water.

 The other question pulmonary embolism sufferers ask is “how long do I have to wait to fly after my pulmonary embolism?”
-The answer is there is no rule of thumb for this – you might be more or less at risk based on your age, weight, fitness or family medical history.
+The answer is there is no rule of thumb for this – you might be more or less at risk, based on your age, weight, fitness or family medical history.

 More information on this can be found on the NHS page.